 Chesterton paused, in an ecstasy of joyful reflection on the quotation he had just shared.
 Then suddenly he ejaculated, “even that which you consider inconvenient is simply an adventure wrongly considered!”

 “I guess I never thought of it that way,” I stammered.
 “But still, I would like to have a real adventure like those in the books I’ve been reading.”

 “My friend,” he said, adopting a tone of patience, “you are living in an adventure.
 Let the imaginative fiction you read awaken within you the elemental sense of wonder you had when you were young.
 When you were young you did not need fairy tales because mere life was interesting enough.
 Golden apples in the stories should refresh the forgotten moment when you delighted to find they were green.
 In the tales rivers run with wine only to help you remember, for one wild moment, the extraordinary fact that they run with water.”

 After a pause he exclaimed, “Read Alexander Schmemann.
 You’ll find everything you need to know in the there.”

 I thought for a minute, supposing Chesterton was referring to Schmemann’s classic work on the sacramental imagination, For the Life of the World.

-Then, suddenly, I realized that I had been having this entire conversation laying down in the back seat.
+Then suddenly I realized that I had been having this entire conversation laying down in the back seat of my truck.
 How rude of me.
-I moved to sit up in order to face my guest properly, but as I did so it felt like I was waking from a dream.
+I moved to sit up in order properly to face my guest, but as I did so it felt like I was waking from a dream.
 I blinked a few times and then saw that I was alone.
 Where had Chesterton gone?

 I would have been tempted to dismiss this entire episode as a dream, were it not for the faint wisp of cigar smoke that still hung about my truck, a tangible reminder of my visitor.
 Or maybe it was just the smoke from the local wildfires.